Join our global force of military child and youth counselors and therapists!

 Along with job satisfaction, you will be a part of the force of counseling excellence that makes a meaningful difference for U.S. Service Members and their families!
-Counselors play a vital role in helping service members and their families get the support they truly need.
+Counselors play a vital role in helping service members and their families with support services they truly need.
 Military school children face unique emotional and environmental challenges due to the stress of military life.
-This is an opportunity for you to reach them where and when you are most needed.
+This is an opportunity for you to reach them where and when you are most needed:

 Counseling services are generally preventive in nature and address topics such as living conditions, life skills, relationships at home and work, stress management, adjustment issues, marital problems, parenting, fear, grief, loss and much more.
 Our counselors use their clinical skills and experience to identify high risk behaviors and assist in referral for ongoing treatment and support.